-1. Choose an eco theme
+1. Choose an Eco-Theme

 Plan a potluck party and ask your guests to bring a meal made from soon-to-be-expired food from their fridges.
 Or throw a “trashy fashion” party and ask guests to wear an accessory made from trash.

-2. Decorate with nature
+2. Decorate With Nature

-3. Rethink the favors
+3. Rethink the Favors

 Expand on Sedaris’ idea by asking all of your friends to bring giveaways from their homes, and have an after-dinner swap.
 Each guest will go home with a “new” item, and their old items won’t go to waste.
 If you have leftover items after the party, take them to the local Goodwill or other used goods reseller.

-4. Go local and organic
+4. Go Local and Organic

-While you’re at the farmer’s market, take a moment to chat with vendors about their farming practices.
+While you’re at the farmers market, take a moment to chat with vendors about their farming practices.
 Many small framers avoid using pesticides and additives in their produce, but some don’t have the money (or spare time) to go through the process of becoming certified organic.
 So, some picks may be pesticide-free even though they aren’t labeled “organic.”

-5. Have a leftover plan
+5. Have a Leftover Plan

 Clean out plenty of reusable containers for leftovers before your guests arrive, and save on frustration by making sure all of the lids fit.
 After dinner, ask each guest to fill up a container of leftovers to take home with them.